Synerty/peek-mobile-theme/docs/plugin_screens/inbox/inbox.rst

 Looks Classes
 -------------

-The Inbox looks classes are found in the :file:`_inbox.scss`.
+The Inbox looks classes are found in the :file:`_plugin_inbox.scss`.

-The :code:`.peek-inbox` class contain the classes specific to the Inbox.
+The :code:`.plugin-inbox` class contain the classes specific to the Inbox.

 ::

-        .peek-inbox{
+        .plugin-inbox{
         /* Contains the Inbox screen looks classes */ ...